 When you experience an emergency medical condition, you should go to the nearest emergency room.
 You can also dial 911 or your local emergency response service for medical and ambulance assistance.
 If possible, call your physician but only if a delay will not harm your health.

 Non-emergency condition

 If you go to an emergency room for what is not an emergency medical condition, the plan will not cover your expenses.
-See the schedule of benefits and the Emergency services and urgent care and Preauthorization covered benefit penalty sections for specific plan details.
+See the schedule of benefits for specific plan details.